ewen-lbh/portfolio/blog/end-to-end-xss-proection-for-graphql-clients.md

 There you are, accepting Markdown content from your users, and exposing on your API a field that resolves to a XSS-safe HTML rendering of that user-generated content.

+This is good, you're following best practices and preventing XSS.
+Or are you?

-You're feeling good about yourself, and you should.
-You're doing the right thing.
-But, within the same breath, you turn around to your client code, get that generated HTML _string_, and include it somewhere on your page, telling your templating engin / js framework “it's fine, this is safe for HTML inclusion”.
+As you turn around to your client code, you get that generated HTML _string_, and include it somewhere on your page, telling your templating engin / js framework “it's fine, this is safe for HTML inclusion”.

 A few months pass, you add more and more features, and suddenly your API has _a lot_of fields, some that output HTML and some that output plain text.

-As a documentation feature, creating a separate `HTML` scalar type to signal fields that have HTML content (and thus cannot be inserted into the page as simple text).
+As a documentation feature, you create a separate `HTML` scalar type to signal fields that have HTML content (and thus cannot be inserted into the page as simple text).

-But we can get way better than that: _end-to-end guarantees_ of XSS safety, by type systems.
+But we can get way better than that: _end-to-end guarantees_ of XSS safety, courtesy of type systems.

 ## The recipe